ygorbarboza/AKParallax-Android/README.md

 AKParallax-Android
 ================

-AKParallax-Android  is a Library Project that provides a parallax effect to an imageView in a ParallaxScrollView.
+AKParallax-Android  is a Library Project that provides a parallax effect to an imageView in a ScrollView or a ListView.

 ## Usage

 * Import the app folder as an Android project.
 The .project included will cause it to have the name `Parallax`.

+### ScrollView

-### In your activity xml
+#### In your activity xml

 ``` xml